Tuttotorna/OMNIAMIND/README.md

 ## Overview

-**OMNIAMIND** is a **diagnostic-only structural analysis engine** designed to measure
+**OMNIAMIND** is a **diagnostic-only structural analysis framework** designed to measure
-**global constraint pressure and boundary stability** in numeric or symbolic sequences.
+**boundary stability and global constraint pressure** in numeric and symbolic sequences.

 It does **not**:
-- generate text
+- generate outputs
 - evaluate semantic correctness
 - perform factorization or divisibility tests
-- require training, labels, or embeddings
+- rely on training, labels, embeddings, or language models
-- depend on language models
+- optimize or predict

 OMNIAMIND measures **how strongly a structure is constrained as a whole**.

 ---

-## Core Idea
+## Core Principle

 Any genuinely constrained derivation — mathematical, logical, or algorithmic —
 exhibits **global structural rigidity**.

 Plausible but unanchored constructions
-(e.g. hallucination-like outputs or arbitrary composites)
+(e.g. arbitrary composites or hallucination-like textual outputs)
 exhibit **lower global rigidity**, even if locally fluent or well-formed.

-OMNIAMIND detects this difference using **multi-base modular interference analysis**.
+OMNIAMIND detects this difference using **multi-base modular interference probing**.

 This is a **structural property**, not a semantic one.